National Geographic – The Ultimate Brand Experience?

 All is interposed with state of the art interactive screens and video walls bringing HD quality pictures from around the world up close and real.
 After hours, the merchandise then packs away and the room becomes a lecture theatre.

 Inside the door are a series of horse sculptures carefully crafted from driftwood.
 Beyond are rows of hanging prints taken by National Geographic photographers.
 Also a market-place brimming with hand-crafted furnishings and artefacts from all over the world.

 And lots of practical stuff

-While many great brand experiences evolved by accident, what’s critical is management conviction and rigorous attention to detail.
-Also vision – to push the boundaries, inspire and deliver consistently through all behaviours and activities.
-With great brand experiences you should see, hear, think and feel the quality, value and difference.
+While many great brand experiences evolved by accident, what’s critical is management vision and conviction to push the boundaries.
+Also rigorous attention to detail to inspire and deliver consistently through all activities.
+As with all great brand experiences you should see, hear, think and feel the quality, value and difference.

 Visit the National Geographic online.

 Photo credits: Afghan girl by Steve McCurry, other photos of the National Geographic Store © Guy Tomlinson 2009.